 The VBA SGN function is listed under the math category of VBA functions.
 When you use it in a VBA code, it returns the arithmetic sign of an integer.
-In simple words, it returns +1 for a positive number, -1 for a negative number, and a 0 for the zero.
+In simple words, it returns +1 for a positive number, -1 for a negative number, and 0 for a zero.

 - Number: An integer to specify the number that you want the arithmetic sign of.